kngwyu/intrinsic-rewards/README.md

 # Pseudo-Rewards
-A collection of reinforcement learning algorithms with pseudo rewards, based on [Rainy](https://github.com/kngwyu/Rainy) and PyTorch.
+A collection of deep reinforcement learning algorithms with intrinsic rewards, based on [Rainy](https://github.com/kngwyu/Rainy) and PyTorch.

 ## Implemented Algorithms

 ## How to use
 First, install [pipenv](https://pipenv.readthedocs.io/en/latest/).